everypizza1/AI-Documentary/Outline.md

 PG: AI powers NPC's, or Non-Player Characters.
 Somtimes they have random movements, but sometimes they can also be programmed to find players.
 PG: AI anticheats exist too.
 PG: AI anticheat systems rely on `Reinforcement Learning.`
-PG: Reinforcement learning AIs, like the Snake game shown earlier
+PG: Reinforcement learning AIs, like the Snake game shown earlier, learn themselves.

 ---
 Part 4: `Outro`